SenseiBao/MobTalkerSDK/README.md

 Check out the [Mob Talker Redux](https://github.com/Iteranya/MobTalkerRedux) in my repo for the mod itself.

 It's currently a framework, not a functional mod.
+I mean it is a functional mod.
+Just doesn't have a content beyond the demo...

 But VN Engine is already in the mod, just check out the current mod for example implementation.